-For validation to succeed, a key-signing key (KSK) for the zone must be configured as a trust anchor in named.conf: that is, a key for the zone must either be specified in managed-keys or trusted-keys.
+For validation to succeed, a key-signing key (KSK) for the zone must be configured as a trust anchor in named.conf: that is, a key for the zone must be specified in dnssec-keys.
 In the case of the root zone, you may also rely on the built-in root trust anchor, which is enabled when dnssec-validation is set to the default value auto.